Skip to main content

 Booking Date

-Filter by when the deal was confirmed.
-Use this to see when revenue was actually booked.Example: “Show me everything we confirmed in Q1 2026”
+Filter by the date the Journey was confirmed — the day its status changed to Confirmed.
+Use this to see when revenue was actually booked, regardless of when the trip itself happens.Example: “Show me everything we confirmed in Q1 2026”

 Trip Date is best for operational planning (what’s coming up).
 Booking Date is best for sales performance analysis (when did we win the business).